aldefouw/redcap_cypress/README.md

 The tough part is that asking the question is not enough.  *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

 **To test these questions, in the past, we've had to do manual testing.**  And manual testing has served many of us very well.

-But manual testing has some inherent problems:
+But manual testing has some inherent problems.

 ### Manual Testing Challenges
 1. **Time** - it takes a lot of time to test all of the features
 2. **Tediousness** - it is extremely tedious to click through the application
 3. **Consistency** - it is hard to test everything in a consitent way each time

+Even without this simple analysis, no one needs to tell you that manual testing is pretty hard.

+And maybe you enjoy that challenge.

-Thus, if you find yourself enjoying time-intensive, tedious tasks and you're hyper-consistent at performing those tasks manually - feel free to ignore this entire repository, and continue on with manual testing.
+Maybe you even find yourself enjoying time-intensive, tedious tasks in a hyper-consistent fashion.
+If you find yourself in that category - please, feel free to ignore this entire repository, and continue on with manual testing.

 But for the rest of us, *there is a better way*.

-### Automated Testing
+## Automated Testing

 If you'd like to escape the problems inherent to manual testing, automated testing is your answer.

-Each one of the problems with manual testing is either alleviated or solved by automated testing.
+In fact, each one of the problems with manual testing is either alleviated or solved by automated testing.

 ### Automated Testing Benefits
 1. **Time** - automated tests are much faster than manual testing because a computer is performing the task and not a human